x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mrm/apply-retention-policies-to-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 6ccc80db-d201-44f7-8d4b-473a89c14b2f
-description: "Summary: Learn how to use the Exchange Management Shell or the Exchange admin center apply a retention policy to mailboxes in Exchange Server."
+description: "Summary: Learn how to use the Exchange Management Shell or the Exchange admin center apply a retention policy to mailboxes in Exchange Server 2016 and 2019."
 ---

 # Apply a retention policy to mailboxes in Exchange Server

- **Summary**: Learn how to use the Exchange Management Shell or the Exchange admin center apply a retention policy to mailboxes in Exchange 2016 and Exchange 2019.

 You can use retention policies to group one or more retention tags and apply them to mailboxes to enforce message retention settings.
 A mailbox can't have more than one retention policy.

 > [!CAUTION]